HeatherPeri/Portfolio/README.md

 Unfortunately, this is where it gets a little bit subjective.
 Your site should look "polished."
 Here are a few guidelines on what that means:

-* Mobile-first design: you should be proud to pull out your phone and share your portfolio site with a friend, family member, or someone at a meetup.

-* Polish: choose a color palette for your site so it doesn't just look like the default bootstrap theme or an unstyled HTML site.

 * Images: add a meaningful screenshot for each of your projects